As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 Once you’re all set up, you will receive our tracking code you will need to place on your blog.

 The good part is that you don’t need to know how to code to complete this task.
-All you need to do is to go into settings of one of the SEO plug-ins you’ve already installed (in step 4), and paste your tracking code in the right spot.
+All you need to do is to go into settings of one of the on-page SEO plug-ins you’ve already installed (in step 4), and paste your tracking code in the right spot.

 Once you click “save,” Google Analytics will start collecting data which you can check by logging into your Google Analytics account.